joergen7/gruff/README.md

 ## Differences to poolboy

-- strictly asynchronous communication (no non-blocking checkout or synchronous checkout)
+- checkout call is always blocking
 - non-deterministic worker allocation strategy instead of fifo/lifo allocation strategies.
 - the number of workers is fixed (no overflow)
 - a single homogeneous worker pool is provided